deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Getting Started
 ===============

-In ``mrsimulator``, the user initializes objects from three mrsimulator
+In mrsimulator, the user initializes objects from mrsimulator classes;
-classes:
+The three main classes we will use in this example are:
 :ref:`spin_system_documentation`, :ref:`method_documentation`, and
+:ref:`simulator_documentation`.

-:ref:`simulator_documentation`. :ref:`spin_system_documentation` defines the
+:ref:`spin_system_documentation` defines the
 spin system and its tensor parameters used to generate a particular subspectrum, and :ref:`method_documentation` defines the behavior and parameters for the particular NMR measurement to be simulated.
-A list of :ref:`method_documentation` and :ref:`spin_system_documentation` objects are used to initialize a Simulator object, which is then used to generate the corresponding NMR spectra---returned as a CSDM object in each Method object.
+A list of :ref:`method_documentation` and :ref:`spin_system_documentation` objects are used to initialize a :ref:`simulator_documentation` object, which is then used to generate the corresponding NMR spectra---returned as a CSDM object in each Method object.
 For more information on the CSDM (Core Scientific Dataset Model), see the `csdmpy documentation
 <https://csdmpy.readthedocs.io/en/stable/>`__.
 There is an additional class,
 :ref:`signal_processor_documentation`, for applying various post-simulation signal processing operations to CSDM dataset objects.

-All objects can be serialized.
+All objects in mrsimulator can be serialized.
 We adopt the `Javascript Object Notation (JSON) <https://www.json.org>`__ as the file-serialization format for the model because it is human-readable if properly organized and easily integrable